benlund/roc/README.md

 ## Features

  * Global, class-specific or instance-specific storage for ROC objects.
 This means it's easy to use multiple redis backends.
-(See Creating instances below)
+(See Creating Instances below)

- * A full Ruby in-memory implementaion of the raw redis data strctures and commands.
+ * A full Ruby in-memory implementaion of the raw redis data structures and commands.
 This allows you to use the ROC classes without an underlying redis connection.
 For example, this is useful for re-using logic that operates on ROC objects with temporary data that doesn't need persistence.
 (See ROC::Store::TransientStore)

- * Automagical delgation of Ruby Standard Library methods called on ROC objects, including monkeypatched methods.
+ * Automagical delegation of Ruby Standard Library methods called on ROC objects, including monkeypatched methods.
 (See Delegation, Shortcuts and Masking below)

  * Support for rolling your own Redis-backed objects. (see ROC::Time for an example)